broadinstitute/warp/website/docs/Pipelines/Optimus_Pipeline/Library-metrics.md

 The following table describes the library level metrics of the produced by the Optimus workflow.
 These are calcuated using custom python scripts available in the warp-tools repository.
 The Optimus workflow aligns files in shards to parallelize computationally intensive steps.
 This results in multiple matrix market files and shard-level library metrics.

 To produce the library-level metrics here, the [combined_mtx.py script](https://github.com/broadinstitute/warp-tools/blob/develop/3rd-party-tools/star-merge-npz/scripts/combined_mtx.py) combines all the shard-level matrix market files into one raw mtx file.
 Then, STARsolo is run to filter this matrix to only those barcodes that meet STARsolo's criteria of cells (using the Emptydrops_CR parameter).
-Lastly, the [combine_shard_metrics.py script](https://github.com/broadinstitute/warp-tools/blob/develop/3rd-party-tools/star-merge-npz/scripts/combine_shard_metrics.py) uses the filtered matrix and the all of the shard-level metrics files produced by STARsolo to calculate the metrics below.
-Each of the scripts are called from [MergeStarOutput task](https://github.com/broadinstitute/warp/blob/develop/tasks/skylab/StarAlign.wdl) of the Optimus workflow.
+This matrix is then used as input during h5ad generation, and metrics are calculated from the final h5ad using the custom [add_library_tso_doublets.py]() script.

 | Metric | Description |